neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 #### window.iconfile

 Sets a transparent image file(`.png` format is recommended) as the application icon.
-This feature is currently not available in macOs.

 #### window.enableinspector